samuelgozi/nano-schema/README.md

 - `object.name` - Can only be a String
 - `object.age` - Can only be a Number
-- `object.familiyMembers` - Can only be an Array, and its list items can only be Strings
+- `object.familyMembers` - Can only be an Array, and its list items can only be of type String.
-- `object.address` - Can only be an Object, and its only allowed props are `city` and `street` and both on them must be strings.
+- `object.address` - Can only be an Object, and its only allowed props are `city` and `street` and both on them must be of type String.
-  In this example, there are no other requirements, non of the fields is required or has azny additional restrictions.
+  In this example, there are no other constrains on the schema, non of the fields is required or has any additional restrictions.

-### Now, how do I test my object?
+### Now, how do I validate my object?

-Its very simple, in order to verify that an object passes all the constrains we just use the `validate` method:
+Its very simple, in order to verify that an object passes all the constrains we need to use the `validate` method:

 ```js
 schema.validate({